 The National Library of Medicine (NLM) has over 60,000 audiovisual programs in almost 40 formats.
 The AV collection is in English and several foreign languages, among them, Spanish, French, German, Russian, Japanese, Chinese, Turkish, and Arabic.
 Over 6,300 are of historical interest.

 - Most audiovisuals are available for loan to any library in the United States.

 - Individuals must borrow these materials through a local library.

 - For more information on borrowing audiovisuals, see the Fact Sheet - Interlibrary Loan at http://www.nlm.nih.gov/pubs/factsheets/ill.html.

 Stock Images & Footage

-The Images from the History of Medicine is a database of nearly 70,000 images of photographs, artwork, and printed texts illustrating the social and historical aspects of medicine, which may be viewed at http://www.nlm.nih.gov/hmd/ihm/.
+The Images from the History of Medicine is a database of more than 70,000 images of photographs, artwork, and printed texts illustrating the social and historical aspects of medicine, which may be viewed at http://www.nlm.nih.gov/hmd/ihm/.